CUNY Ban of “Mr.,” “Mrs.,” and “Ms.” Is Academically Insulting

 “Yeah, I know you're just kidding.
 That's how things start.
 Like a street fight.
 Somebody pushes somebody in fun.
 Somebody pushes back, and soon you got a street fight with no kidding.
 That's the same way with name-calling.
 All right, West, look.
 You're of Irish decent.
 So is Murphy over there.
 You call him a Mick.
 He calls you a Mick.
 Suppose Miller called you a Mick.
 Is that all right?
 Then you call him a Nigger.”

 To expect today’s students in college to adhere to a politically correct code of behavior or speech is wrong.
 When we control speech we control the discussion and the dialogue.
 This is not what a democracy is about and amounts to nothing more than political indoctrination to a particular point of view.
 For me it’s not a liberal vs. conservative point of view, although that is often the context for the discussion of free speech on college campuses.
 For me it’s a question of academic freedom.
 For me it’s whether we want a truly open society and to educate students in the academic fact that words matter.
 Words express our thoughts and beliefs.
 Words reveal the kind of person we are.
 Word reveal our character.

 The French philosopher Voltaire famously stated, to paraphrase: “I may not agree with what you say, but I will defend to the death your right to say it.”

-Blog posted by Steven Mintz, aka Ethics Sage, on August 5, 2014.
-Dr. Mintz is a professor in the Orfalea College of Business at Cal Poly, San Luis Obispo.
+Blog posted by Dr. Steven Mintz, aka Ethics Sage, on February 4, 2015.
+Professor Mintz teaches in the Orfalea College of Business at Cal Poly San Luis Obispo.
 He also blogs at: www.workplaceethicsadvice.com.